 Voila.
 I had the name of my new Etsy shop.
 Now 12 years later, Gingiber has grown from a small Etsy Shop to a Mighty Strong Small Business that employs 9 people.
 Granted, many people do not know how to pronounce “Gingiber” (to pronounce it say the word “ginger” and ad an “ib” in the middle).
 It is a great conversation starter 🙂

-That is the story of Gingiber, and I hope you enjoyed the story!
+That is the story of Gingiber, and I hope you enjoyed the story and that it inspires you with your own art business name!